EngineMachiner/My-Notes/README.md

 # My-Notes

-This repository contains my created noteskins.
+This repository contains my inspired noteskins.
 Each branch is exclusive to a game mode.
+Some of them contain judgements.

-They are supported on OutFox and StepMania 5+.
+They are supported on OutFox and StepMania 5+ depending on the game mode support.

 ## Installation

   1. Clone the repository or the game mode branch.
-  2. Copy the noteskins in your game's noteskins folder.
+  2. Copy the noteskins and judgements in their respective folders.

 ## Credits